SamuelScheit/fingerprinting/paper/proposal.typ

 We also examine how robust these techniques are to changes in the browser environment, e.g. software updates and configuration changes.

 Additionally, we provide an assessment of the privacy and security risks associated with browser fingerprinting.
-This includes the ability to identify users across different websites, potential attack scenarios, and the effectiveness of privacy protections against fingerprinting techniques.
+This includes the ability to identify users across different websites and the effectiveness of privacy protections against fingerprinting techniques.

 The results will be documented in the form of a paper that explains how browser fingerprinting techniques work, shows their advantages and disadvantages, and offers recommendations on possible countermeasures. // FIXME a few of these points are repeated from earlier paragraphs?